ClimateCompatibleGrowth/guidelines/_posts/2022-03-23-teaching-material.md

 ### Attribution

-All contributors i.e. people involved in creating, reviewing, revising, updating the teaching material - must be acknowledged.
+All contributors i.e. people involved in creating, reviewing, revising, updating the teaching material - must be acknowledged, including their affiliation and, if applicable, ORCID (see [orcid.org](https://orcid.org/))

 For more information, see the [Attribution practice]()

 ### Release

-Releases must always be associated with a license and a unique identifier.
+Releases must always be associated with a license and a unique identifier (e.g. DOI).
+A unique identifier will be associated with one and only one release (i.e. instance of the material).
+The unique identifier can be used to cite and attribute the teaching material.
+In order to obtain a unique identifier, the authors may upload each part of the material on knowledge repositories such as Zenodo.

 For more information, see the [Licensing practice]()